Requestly is now Open Source 🚀

 5. You can also define multiple header modifications for the same URL.

-Use Requestly with Safari, Android or iOS
+Use Requestly with Safari, Android, or iOS

 Requestly offers more than just modifying HTTP headers; you can mock API responses, redirect URLs, delay/throttle requests, insert custom scripts, and much more!

-Until then, happy Debugging 🚀
+Happy Debugging 🚀